Things to do in The Rocks

 The entrances to the terraces of the Susannah Place Museum

-The Susannah Place Museum tells their story.
+The Susannah Place Museum tells its story.
 During the history of The Rocks, more than 100 families lived in these four terraces built in 1844.
 The museum gives you a great insight into their lives.

 The Susannah Place Museum is located at 58–64 Gloucester Street, The Rocks, Sydney, NSW.

-The Susannah Place Museum is open every day from 14:00 – 17:00.
-You can only visit with a tour, which run at 14:00, 15:00, and 16:00.
+The Susannah Place Museum is open every day from 10:00 – 17:00.
+You can only visit with a tour, which runs at 10:00, 11:00, 13:30, 14:30, and 16:00.

 Entry to the Susannah Place Museum is included with the Sydney Museums Pass.